Skip to Content

 Various departure times are possible for daytime dog sledding.
 Most tours start somewhere in between 8 AM and 1 PM.
 I recommend that you go early in the morning so that you still have enough daylight time left for the best view of Tromso (see further).

 TIP: Dog sledding tours are extremely popular and they sell out fast.
 You can either book a dog sled ride or a dog sled drive.
 In both cases, the tour is exactly the same and includes lunch, but if you book the ‘drive’ option, you’ll be actually mushing the sled yourself (vs. just sitting in a sled).
-If the above tour isn’t available, try this self-drive tour instead (no lunch is included, just cake).
+If the above tour isn’t available, try this self-drive tour instead (no lunch is included, just super delicious cake).

 LEARN MORE: Dog Sledding in Tromso